Trevor23Lee/it-cyber-learning/12-Projects/Keylogger.md

 Additionally, this project deepened my proficiency in Python, particularly through the use of libraries like pynput for capturing keystrokes and re for regex-based pattern matching.
 As I progressed, I found myself continuously expanding the functionality of the script.
 Initially focused on detecting common words and URLs, I later incorporated features to recognize emails and potential passwords.

 Looking ahead, there are several enhancements I'm considering, such as encrypting output files, conducting more detailed analysis of typing patterns, and expanding pattern recognition capabilities.
+Even turning it into a hardware device with a USB, making it a rubber ducky device where once it is plugged in, it can run in the background without victim noticing it.
 These additions could further improve the project's scope and relevance to real-world cybersecurity challenges.

 ---